-After due consideration of all pertinent information and alternatives, the DNR has reached the following decision: To offer for sale approximately 25 acres of spruce timber as proposed in Alternative 1 and described in the PBIF and reproduced above.
+After due consideration of all pertinent information and alternatives, the DNR has reached the following decision: To offer for sale approximately 82 acres of spruce sawtimber from state lands in the Nenana Ridge Road area to provide sawtimber as proposed in Alternative 1 and described in this PBIF.
 Public notice has been accomplished in accordance with AS 38.05.945.
 The case file has been found to be complete and the requirements of all applicable statutes have been satisfied.
-The DOF finds that this final decision satisfies the objectives stated in this document and it is in the best interest of the State to proceed with this action under its authority of AS 38.05.035(e) (Powers and Duties of the Director) & AS 38.05.110-120; 11 AAC 71 (Timber Sale Statutes and Regulations); and AS 41.17.010-.950 and 11 AAC 95 (Forest Resources and Practices Statutes and Regulations).
+The DOF finds that this preliminary decision satisfies the objectives stated in this document and it is in the best interest of the State to proceed with this action under its authority of AS 38.05.035(e) (Powers and Duties of the Director) & AS 38.05.110-120; 11 AAC 71 (Timber Sale Statutes and Regulations); and AS 41.17.010-.950 and 11 AAC 95 (Forest Resources and Practices Statutes and Regulations).